-While the roles of County Improvement Authorities vary from county to county depending on their enabling laws, they primarily support business retention and attraction for their respective territories.
-Some can provide financing and tax incentives, and most work closely with their municipalities to support local growth initiatives.
-Improvement authorities work closely with local chambers of commerce, rotary clubs, and business associations.
-They provide a platform to expose local government units and entities to programs that support their objectives.
-These organizations provided a valuable opportunity to promote the programs and helped to identify potential projects the past couple years.
-Account Managers will continue to connect with the active improvement authorities to pro-actively seek opportunities to participate in meetings and events to create awareness of clean energy program offerings.
+The roles of County Improvement Authorities vary from county to county depending on their enabling laws.
+They typically support business retention and attraction for their respective territories.
+Some may provide financing and tax incentives, and most work closely with their municipalities to support local growth initiatives.
+Improvement authorities also work closely with local chambers of commerce, rotary clubs, and business associations.
+They provide a platform to educate local government units and entities to programs that support their objectives.
+These organizations provided a valuable opportunity to promote the programs and helped to identify potential projects in recent years.
+Account Managers will continue to connect with improvement authorities to pro-actively seek opportunities to participate in meetings and events to create awareness of NJCEP offerings.